go-zen-chu/github-config/README.md

 ## Setup

-1. Generate PAT via github settings
+1. Generate PAT via github settings.
+You can use an action's GITHUB_TOKEN which is used default but it has limited permissions.
 2. Set PAT as `TF_VAR_github_token` to this repository secret
 3. Run `Terraform` action